QUICK SUMMARY OF LEGISLATION – HR 4052 (FORMERLY HR 3339) – TO CREATE A

 · The NIB will provide up to $5 trillion over ten years in infrastructure loans.
 That’s enough to cover all of the $2.6 trillion ASCE identified funding gap, plus $2.4 trillion for other critical projects (see Table below).
 Using standard commercial-bank procedures, the NIB will create a deposit in the borrower’s name as each loan is approved and booked.
 Such new deposits add to the nation’s money supply.
 But inflation is actually lowered because productive investments grow the economy at least three times faster than the new money the NIB creates.

 · NIB lending is self-sustaining.
-The NIB charges low interest on loans, equal to benchmark Treasury bond rates (just below municipal bond rates).
-At current, averaged Treasury rates, the NIB should earn about $120 billion in its tenth year ($5T x 2.4%), out of which it will pay operating expenses, including $10 billion for the extra dividend to investors ($500B x 2.0%).
+The NIB charges low interest on loans, equal to benchmark Treasury bond rates (just below municipal bond rates, and well below Wall Street funded projects).
+At current, averaged Treasury rates, the NIB could earn about $200 billion by its tenth year ($5T x 4.0%), out of which it will pay operating expenses, including $10 billion for the extra dividend to investors ($500B x 2.0%).
 What is left over goes into a Trust Fund to provide grants to communities unable to afford even low-cost loans.
+No Federal budget infusions are needed.

 · It is expected that borrowers from the NIB will be state and local governments, because they own 90% of the nation’s public infrastructure.
 No further privatization of public infrastructure – beyond what has already taken place (e.g., at ports, airports) – would result from NIB loan operations.
 State and local governments will be able to service their loans out of recovering general revenues and/or user fees, especially as millions of workers are re-employed in great-paying jobs created by these large public investments.

-· Infrastructure projects will be vetted according to their cost-benefit analysis, and a set of specific criteria set out in the Bill.
+· Infrastructure projects will be vetted according to their economic efficiency, ability of borrower to repay, and other specific criteria as set out in the Bill.
 Preliminary estimates suggest that, for every $1 spent on public infrastructure, anywhere from $3-7 is generated in new economic activity.
 Careful planning – to maximize economic growth, promote community and rural development, and “dig up the road only once” – could be facilitated by Regional Economic Accelerator Planning Groups run by state and local governments, with technical assistance coordinated by the NIB as needed.

 NIB operations are expected to have a profound, long-term, positive impact on the American economy.
 They will create up to 25 million new jobs (gross count using BLS definition), paying union-level “Davis-Bacon” wages, and grow the economy faster and make it more productive.
 That’s what happened during the period of the last Infrastructure Bank, the RFC, from 1933-57, when growth averaged 5.5% per year, Total Factor Productivity maxed out at 3.4% per year during the 1940s, and unskilled wages and Federal income tax receipts rose dramatically.
 Similar results are replicable today even at near-full employment: a 2014 study by the University of Maryland estimated that, compared to stagnant economic growth averaging 1.8% per year, increased infrastructure spending would ultimately grow the economy faster by 2.9% per year, and real disposable income by 3.4% per year, than without such investments.
 As ASCE stated in its 2021 Failure to Act Study (using the same U. Md. forecasting model), failing to close this infrastructure investment gap brings serious economic consequences.
 By 2039, a continued underinvestment in our infrastructure at current rates will cost: